Estadio Nacional del Paraguay

 Previously, it seemed that Paraguay's World Cup match would be held at the Estadio CONMEBOL.
 This was to be a brand new stadium, a very preliminary concept of which was unveiled in 2023, but there were later no new reports on the project.

-What are the plans for Paraguay's new National Stadium?
+What were the plans for Paraguay's new National Stadium?

-The new National Stadium is to be built in the northern part of Paraguay's capital, Asunción, on the banks of the Paraguay River at Avenida Costanera Norte.
-The facility is to be a football-specific one and will be able to accommodate about 47,000 spectators.
-Plenty of parking spaces are planned around the stadium.
+The new National Stadium was to be built in the northern part of Paraguay's capital, Asunción, on the banks of the Paraguay River, at Avenida Costanera Norte.
+The facility was to be a football-specific one, with a capacity of about 47,000 spectators.
+Plenty of parking spaces were planned around the stadium.

-The stadium's stands will slope slightly toward the north and will be covered with a flat, translucent roof.
-From the outside, the stands will be surrounded by thin reinforced concrete columns.
-The facade is to be enhanced with LED lighting, which will change colors depending on the occasion.
+The stands were to slope slightly toward the north and be covered by a flat, translucent roof.
+From the outside, they were to be surrounded by thin reinforced concrete columns.
+The facade was to be enhanced with LED lighting, changing colors depending on the occasion.

-The stadium will include VIP areas, seats for journalists and wheelchair users.
-The facility will be equipped with the latest technologies, as well as solutions in line with the ideas of sustainable development.
-The stadium will receive a dynamic, modern form, although the design was also inspired by traditional embroidery products, known as ñandutí.
+The stadium was to include VIP areas, seats for journalists and wheelchair users.
+It was also assumed to be equipped with the latest technologies, as well as solutions in line with the ideas of sustainable development.
+The stadium was to be given a dynamic, modern form, although the design was also inspired by traditional embroidery products, the so-called ñandutí.

-What role is the new Paraguay National Stadium expected to play?
+What role was the new National Stadium of Paraguay to play?

-The impetus for the stadium's construction is supposed to be to host a match during the 2030 World Cup, but the investment would give Paraguay a brand new, modern National Stadium to replace the Estadio Defensores del Chaco in that role.
+The impetus for the stadium's construction was to host a match during the 2030 World Cup, but the investment would give Paraguay a brand new, modern National Stadium, replacing the Estadio Defensores del Chaco in that role.
 The stadium could host more major events, and would serve the country's national team and local clubs, as well as cultural and other events.

 Advertisement